warte67/SDOM/docs/dom_propagation.md

 To prevent these issues, SDOM defers add/remove actions during traversal, applying them only after traversal completes.
 Outside of traversal (such as during initialization or setup), nodes can be added or removed immediately, allowing real-time construction and adjustment of the DOM tree.

-This document outlines the three main types of DOM traversal and propagation strategies used in SDOM, their responsibilities, and where they are implemented in the architecture.
+This document outlines the four main types of DOM traversal and propagation strategies used in SDOM, their responsibilities, and where they are implemented in the architecture.

 ---